olesyapro888/Surfs_shop_analysis_Statistics_SQLAlchemy_SQLite/README.md

 # Surfs shop analysis.
-Project 9 of the UofT.
+The project 9 of the University of Toronto.
 ## `-Contents-`

 - [Overview of the Project](#overview-of-the-Surf-shop-Analysis)